 Just like green tea, parsley tea also has excellent diuretic properties that remove the toxins that build up in your body.

-- Bring the water to a boil and add the tablespoon of parsley.
-Allow it to steep for 10 minutes.
+- Bring the water to a boil and then add the tablespoon of parsley.
+After that, allow it to steep for 10 minutes.

 - It’s recommended that you drink at least two cups of parsley tea a day.